 - Kielbasa

 You can use any variety of small, short dry pasta in this soup.
-While I used ditalini pasta, you can use any of the varieties listed below.
+I personally like to use tiny, tubular ditalini pasta; however, use what you love.
+Just make sure you cook the pasta in generously salted water until it is JUST al dente. you can use any of the varieties listed below.
 Make sure you cook the pasta in generously salted water until just al dente!

 - Ditalini